-Mobility and sensory disabilities are affecting more and more people as society ages.
-Accessibility is therefore key not only for illness and congenital conditions, but also for living with disabilities acquired with ageing.
+Mobility and sensory disabilities are affecting more people as society ages.
+Accessibility is therefore key not only for illness and congenital conditions, but also for disabilities acquired through ageing.

-There is a need to improve the municipal rental housing stock, and for municipalities to register the accessibility of their housing, educational and public institutions in their area, to provide their residents with information on accessibility, and to give preference to disabled applicants in existing rental housing tenders.
+Municipalities would need to keep a register on the accessibility of the municipal housing stock, along with educational and public institutions in their area.
+They should also give preference to disabled applicants in existing rental housing tenders.

-Accessibility for people with disabilities, especially people with reduced mobility, cannot be separated from housing: improving accessibility to schools, workplaces and public institutions is also a prerequisite for independent and dignified housing.
+Accessibility for disabled people, especially people with reduced mobility, cannot be separated from housing: improving accessibility to schools, workplaces and public institutions is also a prerequisite for independent and dignified housing.

-In addition, compliance with existing accessibility legislation would significantly improve the situation of those concerned.
+Compliance with existing accessibility legislation would significantly improve the situation of those concerned.